NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="method_docstring" markdown="1">

-Given a flux object and list of band indices `bands` or `DiffractedPlanewave`, return a `namedtuple` with the following fields:
+Given a flux object and either a list of indices `bands` (starts at one) or a `DiffractedPlanewave` object, return a `namedtuple` with the following fields:

 + `alpha`: the complex eigenmode coefficients as a 3d NumPy array of size